-Linkage Areas are identified separately on Schedule "E-12" to this Plan but are considered integral components of the Smithville NHS.
-Linkage Areas have generally been mapped as either Primary Linkage Areas (200 metres wide) or Secondary Linkage Areas (50 metres wide).
-High-constraint watercourses - i.e., those that are most environmentally sensitive and thus warrant the greatest protection - generally require buffers of at least 30 metres on each side, resulting in a 60-metre-wide Linkage Area.
+Linkages are identified separately on Schedule "E-12" to this Plan but are considered integral components of the Smithville NHS.
+Linkages have generally been mapped as either Primary Linkages (200 metres wide) or Secondary Linkages (50 metres wide).
+High-constraint watercourses - i.e., those that are most environmentally sensitive and thus warrant the greatest protection - generally require buffers of at least 30 metres on each side, resulting in a 60-metre-wide Linkage.
+The identification of the type, classification and width of Linkages shall be determined based on the guidance within the SWS and may be refined based upon an EIS approved by the Township in consultation with the Region and the Niagara Peninsula Conservation Authority.

-In some places, Linkage Areas incorporate elements of the recommended trail network (shown on Schedule "E-13").
+In some places, Linkages incorporate elements of the recommended trail network (shown on Schedule "E-13").